 In Japan, the Pfizer mRNA vaccine was approved for manufacture and sale on February 14, 2021.
 Provisional vaccination started from February 17, 2021 for medical personnel, etc., and from April 12, 2021 for elderly people, etc., based on the Preventive Vaccination Law.
 On May 21, 2021, the Takeda/Moderna mRNA vaccine and the AstraZeneca recombinant chimpanzee adenovirus vector vaccine were approved for manufacture and sale.
 At the large-scale vaccination center, vaccination using the Takeda/Moderna mRNA vaccine started on May 24, 2021 for the elderly, and workplace vaccinations started on June 21, 2021.
-On August 2, a vaccine manufactured by AstraZeneca was introduced for provisional use on people aged 40 and over in principle.
+On August 2, a vaccine manufactured by AstraZeneca was introduced for provisional use on people aged 40 and over in principle, however, vaccination with this vaccine ended at the end of September 2022.